Editing | Author Collaboration

-The subjects of the books I’ve worked on include working for the United Nations, thriving in the face of cancer, and adopting a baby from China.
+The subjects of the books I’ve worked on include working for the United Nations, thriving in the face of cancer, and raising a child with learning disabilities.

 Besides Art Buchwald, authors whose manuscripts I’ve edited include Anne Dick, widow of Philip K. Dick; June Bingham, writer and wife of Congressman Jonathan Bingham; and Nicholas C. Forstmann, a co-founder of Forstmann Little & Company.